BUY THE BOOK FAIR 2016

 My main interest is in Printmaking (usually linocut and drypoint) and Artists books.
 Over the last few years my work has been shaped by collaborations with writers and other artists.
-More recently he has been involved in exhibitions and cross-arts events with craft-makers and musicians resulting in performances as well as publications.
+I have more recently been involved in exhibitions and cross-arts events with craft-makers and musicians resulting in performances as well as publications.
 I continue to teach through workshops in printmaking and bookarts.

 Australian printmaker, artist bookmaker and curator Julie Barratt has curated an exhibition of prints and artist books by eight well known Australian artists who work across a range of media and techniques.
 This is the first time an Australian contingent has been invited to exhibit at Buy the Book Fair.

-The artists represented are Julie Barratt, Joanna Kambourian, Maaret Sinkko, Deanna Hitti, Annique Goldenberg, Monica Oppen, Gwen Harrison and Sue Anderson.
+The artists represented are Joanna Kambourian, Maaret Sinkko, Deanna Hitti, Annique Goldenberg, Monica Oppen, Gwen Harrison and Sue Anderson.